diegomrepo/chipoch/README.md

 - [Contributing](#contributing)

 ## Building
-To build using CMake, inside the project dir:
+To build using CMake, once on the project dir type:
 ```sh
  cmake --build _builds/
 ```